francois-gm/aptoptout.github.io/README.md

 ## A portfolio website

+For this workshop, we will think about your online presence in the form of a (traditional) hand-coded website.

-This is a lightweight, pure HTML & CSS, portfolio website template which is free to be used and adopted for anyone.
+We will work from a simple HTML template that covers the essentials.
+This lightweight, pure HTML & CSS portfolio template is free to be used and adopted, modified, and expanded by anyone.
+The original template has been graciously thanks to Martijn de Heer (see [original template here](https://github.com/aptoptout/aptoptout.github.io)).

-> Small note: I've added a `script.js` to illustrate how to potentially add JavaScript, if you have no need for JavaScript, you can remove the `script.js` as well as remove the `<script>` tags in the HTML documents.
+> Small note: A `script.js` has been addded at the end of the HTML document to illustrate how to potentially add JavaScript, if you have no need for JavaScript, you can remove the `script.js` as well as remove the `<script>` tags in the HTML documents.

 ### Core focus